 Where do you shop for the girls’ clothes?

 Lots of sample and clearance sales.
 I’ll often stock up at end of the season sales, even if some items are a size too big and just save it till the girls grow into the items.
 I rarely ever buy anything full-price (there’s some great sales out there).
-We also get a bunch of hand-me-downs and generous samples from designer friends like Ismodern (who has sadly closed her business).
-I also like Lucky Wang (again, great sales at their Broadway store), Crewcuts (outlet or final sales) Imoga, Tea collection, Little Ella Moss, Imps & Elfs, Splendid and Neige, all usually bought at sample sales around the city and sales online.
+I also like Lucky Wang (again, great sales at their Broadway store), Crewcuts (outlet or final sales) Imoga, Tea collection, Little Ella Moss, Imps & Elfs, Splendid and Mini-Boden, all usually bought at sample sales around the city and sales online.
 And yes, the Gap, Old Navy and Target are all added to the mix.

 I’m visiting/moving to NY.
 Where should we go eat?